ashgold1027/portfolio/README.md

 **Netflix Data Cleaning (February 14th, 2025)**

 * In this project, I cleaned a set of Netflix data to prepare it for further analysis.
-This involded checking the dataset for duplicate rows, handling missing data, ensuring that categorical values are entered in consistently, and converting dates from string objects to datetime objects.
+This involved checking the dataset for duplicate rows, handling missing data, ensuring that categorical values are entered in consistently, and converting dates from string objects to datetime objects.

 **SQL Queries (February 13th, 2025)**